Akkadu/Akkadu_Streaming_Integration/README.md

 ![Signup](./images/created.png)

-3. The new roomName of your event is in the query at ?e=<--Your-room-hash-->
+#### 3. The new roomName of your event is in the query at ?e=<--Your-room-hash-->
+You can now pass this as configuration to Akkadu RTC to be able to receive interpretation from this new event.

+#### 4. Refer to "Production checklist" to make sure everything is in order